polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 And if so, it substitutes the `{howdy}` parts with the value of the argument you are expected to supply to your invocation having the name of `howdy`.
 All other nodes are kept as is.

+**Notice** - This slot is a bit experimental at the moment, and I do have plans to extend upon it, to allow for changing names of nodes, and/or having arguments being list of nodes, etc - So have in mind that the API might change in a future version of Magic.
+This slot is to be considered in BETA implementation at the moment.

 ## Project website

 The source code for this repository can be found at [github.com/polterguy/magic.lambda](https://github.com/polterguy/magic.lambda), and you can provide feedback, provide bug reports, etc at the same place.